rvaiya/keyd/man.md

 ## IPC

-Unlike other remapping tools keyd employs a client-server model.
-This makes the keymap a 'living' entity that can be modified at runtime.
+To facilitate extensibility, keyd employs a client-server model.
+Thus the keymap can be conceived of as a 'living entity' that can be modified at runtime.

 In addition to allowing the user to try new bindings on the fly, this enables the user to fully leverage keyd's expressive power from other programs